Bombardment continues in Syria's Ghouta after ceasefire talk

 The enclave is home to almost 400,000 people and is in an agreed “de-escalation zone” under Russian-led truce deals for rebel-held territory, but the fighting there has continued.

-Reporting By Angus McDowall Editing by Jeremy Gaunt.
+Reporting By Angus McDowall Editing by Jeremy Gaunt and Mark Potter